igneous-labs/sanctum-block-rewards-cli/README.md

 - Fetches block rewards data for the specified epoch using our public [Dune query](https://dune.com/queries/4745888)
 - Saves the results to a local JSON file for later use

+> [!NOTE]
-> NOTE: The data on Dune is usually lagging by 2-3 hours, so please make sure you consider this when using this command.
+> The data on Dune is usually lagging by 2-3 hours, so please make sure you consider this when using this command.

 ### `transfer`